SherG/cool-iron/blog/simplify.md

 Startups might want to consider Strategyzer or Startups.com for models and related online courses.

 And then there are the excellent strategy resources from the founders of Blue Ocean Strategy: <a href="https://www.insead.edu/faculty-research/faculty/w-chan-kim" target="blank">W. Chan Kim</a> and <a href="https://www.insead.edu/faculty-research/faculty/renee-mauborgne" target="blank">Renée Mauborgne</a>.
-At the core of blue ocean strategy is the creation of “uncontested market space” that “makes the competition irrelevant.”
+At the core of Blue Ocean strategy is the creation of “uncontested market space” that “makes the competition irrelevant.”

-Blue ocean resources include:
+Blue Ocean resources include:
 * The books <a href="https://www.amazon.com/Blue-Ocean-Strategy-Expanded-Uncontested/dp/B089DM3GZ9/" target="blank"><em>Blue Ocean Strategy</em></a> and <a href="https://www.amazon.com/Blue-Ocean-Shift-Competing-Confidence-ebook/dp/B01N2ZVA4J/" target="blank"><em>Blue Ocean Shift</em></a>
 * The <a href="https://www.blueoceanstrategy.com/" target="blank">Blue Ocean Strategy website</a>
 * Blue Ocean <a href="https://www.blueoceanstrategy.com/tools/" target="blank">online tools</a>